Updated: Sep 22, 2022

 What do you do if you’re getting married but at the same time feeling scared to get married?

-I remember we once coached a young couple who came to us 4-5 months prior to their already scheduled wedding.
+We once coached a young couple who came to us 4-5 months prior to their already scheduled wedding.
 They came to us because she in particular was getting very cold feet about getting married.
 They both still had questions they felt weren’t answered and issues they were worried about getting worse if they did go through with the marriage.

 If that’s you, here’s the first thing we’d tell you: Don’t feel bad if you’re feeling scared or having concerns.
 Getting married is a big deal, so don’t make up that there’s something wrong with you, your spouse-to-be or your relationship.